Table of contents: Unlocking the hood ↓ Opening the hood ↓

 - Pull the hood down until the force of the gas-filled spring is completely overcome.

-- Close the hood with a light blow so that it clicks into the lock - do not press any further!
+- Close the hood with a light blow until it clicks into place - do not press any further!